Martin Scorsese and Leonardo DiCaprio: Gangs of New York

-In 1999 Scorsese produced a documentary on Italian filmmakers titled Il Mio Viaggio in Italia, also known as My Voyage to Italy.
+In 1999, Scorsese produced a documentary on Italian filmmakers titled Il Mio Viaggio in Italia, also known as My Voyage to Italy.
 The documentary foreshadowed the director's next project, the epic Gangs of New York (2002), which was influenced by (amongst many others) major Italian directors such as Luchino Visconti and filmed in its entirety at Rome's famous Cinecittà film studios.

 With a production budget said to be in excess of $100 million, Gangs of New York was Scorsese's biggest and arguably most mainstream venture to date.
 The film marked the first collaboration between Scorsese and DiCaprio.
 Scorsese initially struggled selling his idea of the film until DiCaprio became interested in playing protagonist Amsterdam Vallon, a young leader of the Irish faction.
 Once DiCaprio was cast, Miramax Films agreed to finance the project.
 The film received positive reviews and was a box office success, bolstering DiCaprio's reputation as one of Hollywood's preeminent talents.
 DiCaprio's acting was well-received, although it was somewhat overshadowed by co-star Daniel Day-Lewis' performance.

 The Aviator

 After Gangs of New York, the duo worked on the 2004 biopic The Aviator, with DiCaprio starring as aviation pioneer and filmmaker Howard Hughes.
-The film portrays Hughes’ life between the late 1920s and late 1940s, during which time he became a successful film producer and an aviation magnate while simultaneously growing more unstable due to severe obsessive–compulsive disorder (OCD).
+The film portrays Hughes' life between the late 1920s and late 1940s, during which time he became a successful film producer and an aviation magnate while simultaneously growing more unstable due to severe obsessive–compulsive disorder (OCD).

 The film was a huge commercial and critical success, earning 11 Oscar nominations at the 77th Academy Awards (the most for the ceremony that year).
-This included a Best Picture nomination, a Best Director nomination for Scorsese, and a Best Actor nomination for DiCaprio, his first in the lead actor category.
+This included Best Picture, Best Director for Scorsese, and Best Actor for DiCaprio, his first in the lead actor category.

+DiCaprio won the Golden Globe Award for Best Actor for his performance as Howard Hughes.

 Roger Ebert of Chicago Sun-Times gave the film four stars out of four and described the film and its subject, Howard Hughes, in these terms: "What a sad man.
 What brief glory.
 What an enthralling film...There's a match here between Scorsese and his subject, perhaps because the director's own life journey allows him to see Howard Hughes with insight, sympathy – and, up to a point, with admiration.
 This is one of the year's best films."